Puerto del Hambre

 Ciudad del Rey Don Felipe, also known as Puerto del Hambre (Port Famine), is a historic settlement site at Buena Bay (locally known as Mansa Bay) on the north shore of the Strait of Magellan approximately 58 km south of Punta Arenas in the Región de Magallanes y la Antártica Chilena, Patagonia, Chile.

-Puerto Hambre lies halfway between the South Pole and Chile's northern border with Peru.
+Puerto Hambre lies halfway between the South Pole and Chile's southern border with Argentina.
 Since Chile claims its Antarctic territories extending all the way to the South Pole, this point is sometimes considered the geographical center of Chile.
 A monument near the site marks this midpoint.